w9dki/some_ruminations/README.md

 # some_ruminations
-View in RAW: some C-11, Fortran , Python and assembly code hacks
+View in RAW mode:   Some C-11, Fortran , Python and assembly code hacks

 These are a comparison of some very fast Gaussian random number generators for complex, double2-D arrays equivalent to the Matlab statement: n = 4096;